ginlane/spree_lightspeed/README.md

   mount LightspeedEngine::Engine, :at => '/admin/'
 ```

-Extension migrations to not need to manually added.
+Extension migrations do not need to be manually added.
 They will be injected into the host app's migration path at loadtime.